dbouwman/solution-plan/readme.md

 - Solution.js should be quick to release for any developer w/ correct access (npm + gh)
 - decouple deployment of test harness apps from release of core library
 - consider automation of release
-    - i.e. merge to master from develop causes a relase
+    - i.e. merge to master from develop causes a release

 #### General Clean up
+- All messages returned from the library should use `ITranslatableMessage` to enable translation
 - directly import rest-js functions vs using wrappers from `common`
 - remove `@license` directive from all but top-level exports as it massively bloats webpack based builds using the library
-- consistent use of `changelog`, perhaps using commitizen.
-Will become critical as project gets more developers and more consumers
+- consistent use of `changelog`, perhaps using [commitizen](https://github.com/commitizen/cz-cli).
+Having a consistently mainatined changelog will become critical as project gets more developers and more consumers.